wballard/starphleet/index.md

 * Conventional virtualization, with multiple operating systems running on shared physical hardware, wastes resources, specifically RAM and CPU.
 This costs real money.
-* Autodeploy PaaS has the same vendor lock-in risks of old proprietary software
+* Autodeploy PaaS has the same vendor lock-in risks of old proprietary software.
-* Continous deployment is almost always a custom scripting exercise
+* Continous deployment is almost always a custom scripting exercise.
-* Multiple machine / clustered deployment is extra work
+* Multiple machine / clustered deployment is extra work.
-* Making many small services is more work than making megalith services
+* Making many small services is more work than making megalith services.
-* Seeing what is going on across multiple machines is hard
+* Seeing what is going on across multiple machines is hard.
-* Deployment systems all seem to be at the *system* not *service* level
+* Deployment systems all seem to be at the *system* not *service* level.
-* Every available autodeploy system requires that you set up servers to deploy your servers, which themselves aren't autodeployed
+* Every available autodeploy system requires that you set up servers to deploy your servers, which themselves aren't autodeployed.